 An interest rate is the amount charged for borrowing money.
-Interest rate is expressed as a percentage of the total amount of the loan.
-Interest rates are typically noted on an annual basis, known as the annual percentage rate (APR).
-The interest rate, set by your bank and based on the Reserve Bank of India's official cash rate, determines how much interest you will earn or pay.
+It is expressed as a percentage of the total amount of the loan.
+Interest rates are typically noted on an annual Basis, known as the annual percentage rate (APR).
+The interest rate, set by your Bank and based on the Reserve Bank of India's official cash rate, determines how much interest you will earn or pay.

 The assets borrowed could include cash, consumer goods, and large assets such as a vehicle or building.

 You are paying the cost for the ability to use money you haven’t yet accumulated, so interest is an incentive for the bank or a lender to lend you money.
 Charging interest is one of the ways lenders make their profit.

 The formula to find an interest rate of a loan is:

 Interest Rate = (Total Repayment Amount - Amount Borrowed) / (Amount Borrowed)

 Using the interest rate formula, let's make a calculation for illustration purpose.

 Let's assume that you took a loan of INR 20,00,000 for personal purpose.
 If a lender agrees to lend you INR 20,00,000, but you have to pay INR 25,00,000 at the end of the year.
 Calculations -